Should I Get a Loan? Ask These 5 Questions First

 There are two main forms of loan you can get: secured and unsecured.
 Secured loans are tied to an asset you own, like your property or car, and are typically for sums between £1,000 and £100,000 or higher.
 Common types of secured loans are mortgages, vehicle finance contracts and some debt consolidation allowances.
 As they are tied to something you own the lender may place restrictions on what the money can be used for - for example, some may stipulate that the loan be used to purchase property.

 Unlike secured lending, unsecured loans are not directly tied to your belongings.
 They tend to be for smaller amounts up to £25,000 and span from one to five years.
-The money can be used for almost anything, with common types being credit cards, student finance, payday loans, short term loans and instalment loans.
+The money can be used for almost anything, with common types being credit cards, student finance, payday loans, short term loans, instant loan and Instalment loans.
 Instalment loans are an alternative to payday loans and are repaid in smaller instalments over a period of time, rather than in a lump sum.

 Although short term loans can provide the funds needed in a variety of situations, they may not be the best choice.
 Even if you think that getting a loan is the best option for your situation, it is a good idea to take the time to compare various credit options available.
 Some of the alternatives include: